 Jim has been with us since the Summer of 2019

-Our mercurial man on the wing , famed locally for his precision strikes from distance was born in Cumbria.
+Our mercurial man on the wing , famed locally for his precision strikes from distance was born in what is now Cumbria.
 Egremont to be precise not far from the coastal town of St.Bees.
+In the former county of Westmorland.
 So with that Apian connection he may have been destined to end up in Manchester one day.

 Jim played football from an early age.
 A winger for both of his school teams the latter being Lindon Secondary Modern, in Egremont.
 Later Jim played in the Cumbrian County league for Whitehaven - famous for its fishing heritage and also for it's Rugby League team.
 He left school for work down at the local Cumbrian coalmine at the age of fifteen.
 Eventually working at the coal face.
 Anyone who knows anything will tell you that's a tough, hazardous way to make a living and tragedy called for Jim when his best friend and football team-mate was tragically killed in an accident at work.